 I purchased this adorable, customized “Stroller Spotter“ on Etsy.
 I would consider this an “extra” but it really does make spotting our stroller easier in the crowd of designated stroller parking throughout every park.
 Occasionally, Cast Members have to move your stroller a bit, and this has helped us to find our stroller easily in that situation as well.

-Before you are able to walk into any Disney park, a Cast Member will look through your belongs.
+Before you are able to walk into any Disney park, a Cast Member will look through your belongings.
 This includes anything you might have stored in the stroller.
 Having a bag like this, makes it easy and quick to pull out, look through, and put back under the stroller seat, before walking through.

 Read next: Must-Have Airplane Travel Items Under $25